Alberta extends COVID-19 public health measures, provides back-to-school guidance | CBC News

 "I am very much looking forward to a normal school experience this fall and I know there are many, many Alberta parents and students who are also looking forward to it."

 Starting Sept.
-7, temporary COVID-19 vaccine clinics in schools for students in grades 7 to 12 and for teachers and staff.
+7, temporary COVID-19 vaccine clinics will be set up in schools for students in grades 7 to 12 and for teachers and staff.

 If an outbreak happens in a school, Alberta Health Services may recommend masking and additional measures to manage an outbreak, according to a government news release.